-MacBook Pro vs. MacBook vs. MacBook Air: Which should you buy?
+Best MacBook: Which Mac laptop should you buy?

 - The choice for heavy-duty workloads: MacBook Pro

-Editor's note: We've updated this guide with a link to the refurbished 13-inch MacBook Pro in Apple's Refurnished and Clearance Store.

-Apple released new Mac laptops at its recent Worldwide Developers Conference and you’d be right in thinking that this is a really good time to buy one.
+You're planning on buying a new Mac laptop.
 So you head over to your local Apple store, or you peruse the pages of Apple’s website, and you find yourself with money to spend but no idea on which MacBook to buy.

 Don’t worry!
 That’s why we’re here.
 In this guide, we’ll go over Apple’s current MacBook lineup, point out their differences and similarities, and provide you with the information you need to pick the right MacBook for you.
 You can get more in-depth information in our reviews of the MacBook and the MacBook Pro.
-Also, this guide has been updated since it was originally published with videos to help you make a decision.

 The affordable choice: MacBook Air

-Note: Editor's note: Updated the buying advice in the MacBook Air section on March 6, 2018, with information about a report stating that the MacBook Air may see an update.